nieklinnenbank/FreeNOS/README.md

     $ scons qemu

-To debug FreeNOS using GDB, you need to have build using the DEBUG=False build variable.
+To debug FreeNOS using GDB, you need to build with the build variable DEBUG=True.
+This ensures that debugging symbols are available in the compiled programs that the debugger needs to translate between source code, CPU instructions and vice versa.
+Additionally, compiler optimizations are disabled with DEBUG=True, which gives slower performance but improved debugging experience.
+By default, the DEBUG build variable is already set to True.

+In case you have configured your build.conf with DEBUG=False, you can pass it on the commandline (or edit your build.conf to set DEBUG to True):

+    $ scons DEBUG=True

 Ensure that your host OS has GDB available for debugging the target architecture (Intel or ARM).
 For Ubuntu: